-Indicator Number: A6a
+Indicator Number: A6a Indicator Type: Performance

-Objective 1: Improved availability of health commodities (global procurement and logistics) Intermediate Result IR 1.1.
+Objective 1: Improved availability of health commodities (global procurement and logistics)

+Intermediate Result IR I.I.
 Enhanced global health commodity procurement.

 Intermediate Result IR 1.2.
 Strengthened global logistic processes associated with the storage and delivery of any health commodity to any point in donor-supported countries.

-Indicator Name: Absolute percent supply plan error, with variants annual absolute percent error and supply plan bias error and supply plan bl
+Indicator Name: Absolute percent supply plan error, with variants annual absolute percent error and supply plan bias

 Numerator: Absolute value of the differences between the actual quantities with requested delivery dates during the quarter minus the quantities planned for delivery according to country supply plans.

-Denominator: Sum of the actual quantities with requested delivery dates during the quarter The following variant should be calculated:
+Denominator: Sum of the actual quantities with requested delivery dates during the quarter

+The following variant should be calculated:

-- a.
-Annual absolute percent error over the four most recent quarters - b.
-Forecast bias (calculated using the actual value of the difference between quantities planned in supply plans and quantities requested, rather than the absolute value)
+- Annual absolute percent error over the four most recent quarters - Forecast bias (calculated using the actual value of the difference between quantities planned in supply plans and quantities requested, rather than the absolute value)

-Unit of Measure: Quantity of products.
+Unit of Measure: Ouantity of products.